TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- maybe don't use sleep on dedicated server as it might not be precise

 - warmup theme doesn't restart if it stopped and someone joins and game commences
     - Shouldn't we resample sounds when we reset round?
         - Not really, we don't want sounds to end abruptly